KylerAKAnderson/muver/README.md

 A [Docker image](https://hub.docker.com/r/lavenderca/muver/) is also available.

 ## Usage
+To run, a copy of 'options.cfg' may be needed in the working directory.
+Read 'options.cfg' for further setup instructions and see the `--dcmodule` option under `run_pipeline` in the [manual](docs/manual.md#run_pipeline) for information.

 All of muvers functions may be accessed using its command line interface.
 General usage is as follows:
 ```
 muver COMMAND [OPTIONS] [ARGS]...